 10. Shop for shoes in the afternoon or evening.
 When you wake up, your feet can be up to a half size smaller than at the end of the day – they’ll swell in both volume and width.

 13. For out of town races, bring your own breakfast to keep pre-race fueling easy and familiar.
-This might mean getting creative (confession: I once packed a toaster so I could make PB on toast in my hotel room).
+This might mean getting creative (confession: I once packed a toaster so I could make peanut butter on toast in my hotel room).

 14. Embrace the culture.
 Your fellow runners will be stoked to hear about your personal best, or your story about powering through pain to reach your goals.
 You don’t need to stand on the podium to have fun at a race.